What You're Up Against

 Why People Actually Fail

 2. Mirror habits.
 Check your mirrors every 5-8 seconds.
-Make it obvious — a small head movement so the examiner can tell you're looking.
+Make it obvious with a small head movement so the examiner can tell you're looking.

 3. Stop signs.
 Come to a complete stop.
 Count "one-one-thousand" before moving.
 Rolling through a stop sign, even slowly, is an instant fail.